umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/index.md

 Umbraco Cloud uses a two-part deployment approach where we keep meta data (Document types, templates, etc) and content (Content nodes and Media) as separate parts of a deployment.
 In order to be able to distinguish between the two types of deployments we use the term *transfer* for content and media deployments and the term *deploy* for meta data deployments.
 In summary:

-1. Meta data such as Document Types, Templates, Macros, Views and config files are stored in a git repository and are **deployed** between environments using either a git client or the Umbraco Cloud Portal.
+1. Meta data such as Document Types, Templates, Forms, Views and config files are stored in a git repository and are **deployed** between environments using either a git client or the Umbraco Cloud Portal.

 2. Content and Media items are **not** stored in the git repository.
 These needs to be **transferred** directly from the Umbraco backoffice using the *"Queue for Transfer"* option.
 Once a content editor has all the items needed for a transfer (which could be just a single item) they will use the Deployment Dashboard in the Content section to transfer the items in the queue.